sgrishchenko/reselect-utils/docs/guides/path-and-prop-selectors.md

 });
 ```

+## Prop Selector

-There is short alias for `Path Selector` helper.
-Also there is another `Prop Selector` helper for properties selection. `Prop Selector` is built on top `Path Selector`.
-With this helpers you can re-write your code like this:
+There is another `Prop Selector` helper for properties selection. `Prop Selector` is built on top `Path Selector`.
+Also, there are short aliases for `Prop Selector` and `Path Selector` helper.
+With these helpers you can re-write your code like this:

 ```typescript
 import { path, prop } from 'reselect-utils';